Mercedes-Benz Fashion: Mercedes-Benz Fashion

 Mercedes-Benz Fashion is a "fashion engagement programme" based in Stuttgart, Germany, a supplementary initiative of German automotive manufacturer Mercedes-Benz.

 The automotive provider partners with select fashion weeks and events internationally, devises programmes to support fashion creatives and provide sponsorship.

-Fashion Partnerships

-The brand is currently active at approximately 80 fashion events in nearly 40 countries, including the Mercedes-Benz Fashion Weeks in Mexico City, Madrid, Tbilisi, Russia and Berlin, and also the famous International Festival of Fashion, Photography and Fashion Accessories in Hyères.
+The brand is active at approximately 80 fashion events in nearly 40 countries, including the International Festival of Fashion Photography and Fashion Accessories in Hyères, France.

+In 2009, Mercedes-Benz Fashion established the Mercedes-Benz International Designer Exchange Program, later renamed the Mercedes-Benz Fashion Talents.

+Fashion Weeks

+Tokyo Fashion Week was branded Mercedes-Benz Tokyo Fashion Week with Mercedes-Benz holding the title sponsorship role for 10 years until 2016 when Amazon.com replaced Mercedes-Benz as title sponsor.

+In 2022, the Mercedes-Benz Fashion Week in Russia was cancelled due to the ongoing Russian invasion of Ukraine.